hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Probability Measures
     * Logloss (often used by Kaggle) - it focuses on penalizing false classification.
 So the goal to improve your model is to minimize logloss
     * Adjusted R-square - used to reduce collineary problem (reduce correlated features) in regression.
 We can check both Adjusted R-Square and R-Square, if R-Square is much higher, it means we have unnecessary features that do not contribute much in the model
+      * `adjusted R-square = 1 - (1-R-square)*(n-1)/(n-k-1)`
+        * n - number of samples
+        * k - number of features
     * Expected Variance & Residual Variance
-      * R-Square = Expected Variance/Total Variance, so higher expected variance can be better, although it can suffer simiar critics that R-Square got
+      * R-Square = Expected Variance/Total Variance, so higher expected variance can be better, although it can suffer simiar critics that RMSE got
+        * `R-Square = 1- MSE(model)/MSE(baseline)`
+          * MSE(model): Mean Squared Error of the predictions against the actual values
+          * Mean Squared Error of average prediction against the actual values
         * R-Square, RSS (residual sum of squares) = MSE*n, will decrease when there are more features, but the test error may not drop.
-Therefore, R-Square, RSS should not be used for selecting models that have difference number of features.
+Therefore, R-Square, RSS should NOT be used for selecting models that have difference number of features.
       * Residual Variance (Unexplained Variance) = Total Variance - Expected Variance, lower the better
     * RMSE, sensitive to large outliers, mean is not statistical robust
     * Since mean is not statistical robust, we can try: